jbayer01/MixedMessagesGroup/README.md

 # MixedMessagesGroup
 This is Group Project in Codecademy call Mixed Messages.
 It is an optional part of the Full Stack Course.

 The primary benefit of this exercise is to learn how to use Git and Github as a group.
+It is also a ggod exercise in learning how to form a group.

 ##Team Members
-*Jeff Bayer - Team Lead
+*Jeff Bayer
-*Open
-*Open
+*Phil Burney-Cumming